 ROP Feedback Forms (FBF).
-See IMC 0801, “Inspection Program Feedback Process,” for definitions and use.
+See IMC 0801, “Inspection Program Feedback Process,” for definitions and use. (section 05.03)

 Comment Resolution Summary.
-A summary of comments received and their resolution.
+A summary of comments received from stakeholders and their resolution by the document lead. (exhibit 4)

-Change Notice (CN).
-A sequentially numbered and dated transmittal document that lists new, revised, and/or deleted IM documents; distributes new and revised IM documents.
-“Remarks” section summarizes the reasons for issuing, revising, or deleting a documentny required special training identified in an IP or TI.
+Inspection Manual (IM) Change Notice (CN).
+A sequentially numbered and dated transmittal document that lists new, revised, and/or deleted IM documents; the document distributes new and revised IM documents.
+The “Remarks” section of this document summarizes the reasons for issuing, revising, or deleting a document and details any required special training identified in an IP or TI.
+The NRR IM coordinator completes the CN. (exhibit 8)

 Document Issuing Form (DIF).
-A signed DIF is required for every IM document creat, revis, or delet.
+A signed DIF is required for every IM document created, revised, or deleted.
+The DIF is prepared and signed by the document lead and communicates information to other signees (such as branch chiefs, IM coordinators, and directors) by answering questions that guide how each document change is processed. (exhibit 2) (section 06.07)

-03.0 Support Information for Inspection Manual Documents
+03.02 Support Information for Inspection Manual Documents

-See for formatting instructions and standards.
+See IMC 0040 Appendix A for formatting instructions and standards.

 Table of Contents.
-The inspection program has its own standalone table of contents, but some IMCs include a within the IMC itself.
+The inspection program has its own standalone table of contents (TOC), but some IMCs include a TOC within the IMC itself.

 Appendix.
 A supplement that contains instructional material, either mandatory or discretionary, that is relevant to a document but is too detailed or extensive to be included directly in the body of the document.
-An appendix can either be included the back of the or it can be its own standalone document.
+An appendix can either be included at the back of the IMC/IP or it can be its own standalone document. (section 08.06) (exhibit 6.2)

 Attachment.
 Material that is relevant to a document but is too detailed or extensive to be practically included directly in the body of the document.
-Attachments can be either placed in the back of the or or can be considered as standalone documents.
-Attachments are generally in the form of a numbered table, exhibit, or figure, etc.
+Attachments can be either placed in the back of the IMC or IP or can be considered as standalone documents.
+Attachments are generally in the form of a numbered table, exhibit, or figure, etc. (section 08.07) (exhibit 6.3)

 Exhibit.
-An example or feature of document requirements which may include accompanying instructions.
+An example or feature of document requirements which may include accompanying instructions. (section 08.10)

 Figure.
 Graphical material.
-Generally found within an IMC, IP or TI. hould be labeled chronologically.
+Generally found within an IMC, IP, or TI.
+Each figure should be labeled chronologically. (section 08.09)

 Table.
-Information presented compactly in columns and rows.
+Information presented compactly in columns and rows. (section 08.08)

+Outline.
+A summary of a written work or condensed treatment on a subject.

+Report.
+A formal record of the proceedings of a meeting or session.

 0040-04 RESPONSIBILITIES AND AUTHORITIES